dimajix/flowman/docs/spec/mapping/index.md

 ```
 This specification defines two mappings: `measurements-raw` and `measurements`.
 Every mapping
 needs to specify its `kind` which provides the desired type of operation.
 In this example
-the first mapping `measurements-raw` of kind `read-relation` reads in input data from a
+the first mapping `measurements-raw` of kind `readRelation` reads in input data from a
 relation called `measurements-raw`.
 The second mapping called `measurements` is of kind
 `select` and will perform an operation comparable to an SQL `SELECT` to extract new columns
 from its input mapping `measurements-raw` (which is just the first mapping).